SennaStubbs/uni-rdwd-smallmart/README.md

 - User management

 # Things to note
+These are notes that were taken during development to address certain issues that would/should be addressed in a real development setting.

 - When signing up, there is not an option to set your display name.
 This is something that can be done after sign up in the user settings, redirected to after signing up and/or logging in, but should be an input field when signing up.
 - The icons rely on [Google's Material Icons](https://fonts.google.com/icons), meaning that if their system went down this website would be unable to load their icons and create an ugly frontend.
 The necessary icons should, ideally, be stored on the web server to be loaded from for a both quick and reliable source of icons.
 - User is not logged out automatically after a certain time period, only when the current session ends.